f1ac0/PistormX/README.md

 - It is easier to assemble manually : there is only one QFP package, the board is less crowded, with 0805 caps, and the friendly 2-layer PCB with thermal relief makes it less vulnerable to cold joints.
 - Maybe this will prove to be a suitable CPU board replacement.
 Your test contribution can help that.
 - It runs with the same Pi software.
 Except CPLD programming : do not burn Altera bitstream on Xilinx device or vice versa !
 - Because everything is reprogrammable in the CPLD, it may do things not possible on the original hardware.
-For example there are now two versions of the firmware : the simple one - and the one with write buffers that releases the Pi bus earlier during writes.
-Sysinfo show a tiny increase in CPU performance but not in chip ram access speed.

 Why you should prefer the original CPU board :
 - This is alpha status.
 So far it is not guaranteed that it will work in your system or support all the features of the original.